pac4j/spring-webmvc-pac4j/README.md

 ### Define the configuration (`Config` + `Clients` + `XXXClient` + `Authorizer`)

 Each authentication mechanism (Facebook, Twitter, a CAS server...) is defined by a client (implementing the `org.pac4j.core.client.Client` interface).
 All clients must be gathered in a `org.pac4j.core.client.Clients` class.

-They need to be gathered in a `org.pac4j.core.config.Config` class with the authorizers which will be used by the application.
-This can be defined either by a Spring context file or by a Spring configuration class.
+All `Clients` must be defined in a `org.pac4j.core.config.Config` object as well as the authorizers which will be used by the application.
+This can be setup either by a Spring context file or by a Spring configuration class.

 #### Spring context file: